If you have a medical emergency, a critical or life threatening problem call 999.

 Time to call 999 – stroke is a medical emergency.

-If the person has failed any one of these tests, you must call 999.
+If the patient has any of these symptoms, you must call 999.
 Stroke is a medical emergency and by calling 999 you can help someone reach hospital quickly and receive the early treatment they need.
 Prompt action can prevent further damage to the brain and help someone make a full recovery.
 Delay can result in death or major long-term disabilities, such as paralysis, severe memory loss and communication problems.

 Further information and resources are available from Stroke Act FAST.